Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In the video above, Lara from the Test Prep Insight team compares Duolingo vs Babbel, covering lesson style and structure, teaching methods, pricing, real-world effectiveness, and key pros and cons so you can decide which language learning app fits best.
 If you’ve been wondering, ‘Is Duolingo better than Babbel?’, this breakdown has the essentials.
 For more detail, be sure to continue reading our full written comparison below.

 To start with, the program is very well organized, with different learning levels (newcomer, beginner, intermediate, and advanced) to make sure you’re appropriately challenged.
 Within each level, you’ll find 2 to 8 courses organized by theme.
 A typical course contains about 5 to 15 individual lessons.
+Overall, Babbel provides a much more robust curriculum than Duolingo with a really clear structure to follow.

-The Babbel core lessons each take about 10 to 15 minutes to complete, and generally speaking, go by super fast.
+The Babbel core lessons each take about 10 to 15 minutes to complete, and generally go by super fast.
 This is largely because each lesson is made up of several quick-hit, interactive exercises.

-For the first couple minutes, you might be tasked with listening to and repeating new words and phrases.
-Then the lesson will quickly transition into a digital flashcards drill for a few minutes, before shifting gears again into a short grammar lesson.
+For the first couple of minutes, you might be tasked with listening to and repeating new words and phrases.
+Then the lesson will transition into a digital flashcards drill for a few minutes, before shifting gears again into a short grammar lesson.

 From there, you might be asked to type in words or phrases on your keyboard or complete a fill-in-the-blank exercise by following a mock conversation.
 The practice exercises are similar for all Babbel language courses, including French and Italian.